About Us

 Linguistic Work on the Goldfields Languages

-Dr. Doug Marmion, was engaged by Senior Linguist, Sue Hanson in 2008 to undertake preliminary work in the Goldfields in 2008 and said, ‘In my time working in the Goldfields region, I was approached a number of times by members of the various language groups and my advice sought as to how they could go about arranging to have work done on their languages.
+Dr. Doug Marmion, was engaged by CEO/Senior Linguist, Sue Hanson in 2008 to undertake preliminary work in the Goldfields in 2008 and said, ‘In my time working in the Goldfields region, I was approached a number of times by members of the various language groups and my advice sought as to how they could go about arranging to have work done on their languages.
 In every case they expressed concern that the usage of their language was declining and little was being done in terms of either documentation, or to supporting their maintenance.’

 City of Kalgoorlie-Boulder Mayor, Mr. John Bowler Officially opening the GALCAC office, June 2016 on Hannan St, Kalgoorlie